 This Easter I’m so excited to be partnering with Egg Farmers of Canada for their annual #Eastertaining campaign.
 After all, eggs are an essential ingredient in our kitchen.
 Whether I’m baking cookies, making shakshuka for breakfast, or whipping up pancakes on the weekend, eggs are an essential part of our everyday lives.

-Because eggs are such a staple in our fridge, it’s important for us to know and learn where they come from.
+Eggs are such a staple in our fridge and it’s important for us to know and learn where they come from.
 In Canada, there are over 1,000 egg farmers and farming families across every province (and even the Northwest Territories!) that produce fresh, local, high-quality eggs every single day.

 The best part?
 I don’t have to go out of my way to get them.
 Thanks to the Canadian system of supply management, when I purchase eggs at my local grocery store I know I’m supporting local farmers which is something I’m passionate about – I just look for the Canada Grade A symbol!